nvs/gem-leaderboards/README.md

 - **Time.** Only games that complete Level 50 will be considered.
 - **DPS.** Only games that complete Level 50 will be considered.
 - **No Maze.** Only games that use `-maze` to disable mazing will be considered.
-The board will display damage and progress upon losing.
+The board will display damage and progress upon losing, and this will be used for placement on the leaderboard.

 ### Prizes

-- The **top player** in each category will be recognized as one the Gem TD+ Champions.
+- The **top player** in each category will be recognized as one of the Gem TD+ Champions.
 They will receive this role on the Discord.
 They will also randomnly appear in place of bosses, with a model of their choosing.
   This is purely cosmetic.
 - The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
-They will also become Leveled on the Discord and then level up.
+They will also become Leveled on the Discord.

 ### 1.6 Maze (40:00 or lower)